Particular/docs.particular.net/samples/servicecontrol/adapter-running-project.include.md

 ## Running the project

  1. Start the projects: Adapter, Sales and Shipping (right-click on the project, select the `Debug > Start new instance` option).
 Make sure adapter starts first because on start-up it creates a queue that is used for heartbeats.
- 1. Open ServicePulse (by default it's available at http://localhost:9090/#/dashboard) and select the Endpoints Overview. `Samples.ServiceControl.SqlServerTransportAdapter.Shipping` endpoint should be visible in the Active Endpoints tab as it has the Heartbeats plugin installed
+ 1. Open ServicePulse (by default it's available at http://localhost:9090/#/dashboard) and select the Endpoints Overview.
+The Shipping endpoint should be visible in the Active Endpoints tab as it has the Heartbeats plugin installed
  1. Go to the Sales console and press `o` to create an order.
  1. Notice the Shipping endpoint receives the `OrderAccepted` event from Sales and publishes `OrderShipped` event.
  1. Notice the Sales endpoint logs that it processed the `OrderShipped` event.